 On the outskirts of Antananarivo, the capital of Madagascar is a small 5 Acre, Botanical garden set up to protect the endangered Lemur.
-The park is the perfect getaway from the noise and pollution in the capital for a few hours, or if you didn’t have time to see Lemurs in the wild during your trip to Madagascar or you just have a few hours to spare and want to see Lemurs for the last time on your trip.
+The park is the perfect getaway from the noise and pollution in the capital for a few hours, or if you didn’t have time to see Lemurs in the wild during your trip to Madagascar or you just have a few hours to spare and want to see Lemurs for the last time on your journey.
 The Lemurs in this park are free ranging, So it´s not a Zoo.

 The park is home to 7 different types of Lemurs and more than 50 individual lemurs including the two Critically Endangered spices: Mongoose Lemur and Black, and White Ruffed Lemurs.

 Most of the Lemurs in the park are rescued pets that get rehabilitated for reintroduction into the wild.

 Like in all National Parks in Madagascar, you are obligated to be accompanied by a guide.
 Even tho the park is small, and the Lemurs are harmless will you be accompanied by a knowledgeable guide, which will tell you everything you need to know.
 The guide will also monitor you so don’t get too close to the lemurs or try to feed them, even though they are highly used to people now.

 The guide will show the way and around trip around the whole park takes about 1hor, give or take

 So you will have no problem getting a close-up photo or even a selfie with some of them.

 Entrance Fee: 30 000 Ariary for an adult, 12 000 Ariary for kids.
 The entrance ticket includes your guide around the park.
 It´s not Mandatory to tip the guide at the end of the tour, but they expect you to so.

 How to get to the park: The park is located 22Km southwest of Antananarivo.